freddieline/phantom-land/README.md

 - Potentially I could disable the "Submit" button until the bookmark URL field had been filled in.
 This is more of a design preference though.
 - Links could have been Material UI components.
-- Accessible labels on the input components
+- Accessible labels on all components
 - Edit functionality for existing links